Sadducees: Opposition to the early Christian church

-The New Testament, specifically the books of Mark and Matthew, describe anecdotes which hint at hostility between Jesus and the Sadducaic establishment.
-A pericope in Mark 12 and Matthew 22 recounts a dispute between Jesus and a Sadducee who challenged the resurrection of the dead by asking who the husband of a resurrected woman would be who had been married to each of seven brothers at one point.
-Jesus responds by saying that the resurrected "neither marry nor are given in marriage, but are like angels in heaven."
-He also insults them on their own terms as knowing neither the scriptures nor the power of God, presumably a claim that despite the Sadducee insistence on the written law, Jesus considered them getting it wrong regardless.
+The New Testament, in the books of Mark, Matthew, and Luke, describe anecdotes which hint at hostility between Jesus and the Sadducaic establishment.
+A pericope in Mark 12, Luke 20 and Matthew 22 recounts a dispute between Jesus and a group of Sadducees who challenged the resurrection of the dead by asking who the husband of a resurrected woman would be who had been married, one after the other, to each of seven brothers.
+Jesus responds by charging the Sadducees with ignorance of the power of God, saying that the resurrected "neither marry nor are given in marriage, but are like angels in heaven."
+He also rebukes them for not knowing the Scriptures, citing a Torahic episode as his proof text.
+This was significant given that the Sadducees regarded the Torah alone as Scripture and would therefore have regarded themselves as experts in its interpretation.

-Matthew records John the Baptist calling both the Pharisees and Sadducees a "brood of vipers".
+Matthew records John the Baptist calling the Sadducees (and the Pharisees) a "brood of vipers".

 Opposition to the Pharisees

 Josephus, the author of the most extensive historical account of the Second Temple Period, gives a lengthy account of Jewish sectarianism in both The Jewish War and Jewish Antiquities.
 In Antiquities, he describes "the Pharisees have delivered to the people a great many observances by succession from their fathers, which are not written in the law of Moses, and for that reason it is that the Sadducees reject them and say that we are to esteem those observance to be obligatory which are in the written word, but are not to observe what are derived from the tradition of our forefathers."
 The Sadducees rejected the Pharisaic use of the Oral Torah to enforce their claims to power, citing the Written Torah as the sole manifestation of divinity.

 The rabbis, who are traditionally seen as the descendants of the Pharisees, describe the similarities and differences between the two sects in Mishnah Yadaim.
 The Mishnah explains that the Sadducees state, "So too, regarding the Holy Scriptures, their impurity is according to (our) love for them.
 But the books of Homer, which are not beloved, do not defile the hands."
 A passage from the book of Acts suggests that both Pharisees and Sadducees collaborated in the Sanhedrin, the high Jewish court.